tiwut/TITAN-STORE/README.md

 See the [LICENSE](LICENSE) file for the full text.

 ---
-**TITAN STORE - The Decentralized Software Hub. - A Tiwut Project**
+**TITAN STORE - The Decentralized Software Hub. - A Tiwut & Nexus-Titan Project**